Gray-Taylor House

-The Gray-Taylor House is an historic, American home that is located in Brookville, Jefferson County, Pennsylvania.
+The Gray-Taylor House is an historic home that is located in Brookville, Jefferson County, Pennsylvania, United States.

 Located in the Brookville Historic District, it was added to the National Register of Historic Places in 1979.

 History and architectural features

 Built in 1882, this historic structure is a three-story, brick dwelling with a two-story rear wing.
 Designed in the Second Empire style, it features a three-story projecting bay window, a mansard roof, and a one-story open porch across the front facade.

-It was added to the National Register of Historic Places in 1979.
-It is located in the Brookville Historic District.